RedHatInsights/consoledot-go-starter-app/README.md

 ## Fork and Make it Your Own
 Intrigued?
 You can get started building your own app easily.

-*Note: Before going through this process make sure you have a Quay repo set up for your new app.
-It should have build triggers configured so that it builds new versions of your app when you merge to your branches.
-This can be done manually, or via app-interface*

 1. Fork the starter app repo
+2. Create a Quay repo that is set to build from your new forked Github repo
-2. Clone your fork
+3. Clone your fork
-3. Run the fork script
+4. Run the fork script
 ```bash
 $ make fork
 ```